Curb appeal landscaping is more than just mowing the lawn once a week.

 Our front matt was custom made by a lady in a small village outside of London, Ontario.

-We used to be big flower fans and still are but don’t have the time to take care of them.
+We used to be big flower fans and still are but don’t have the time to care for them.

-To keep costs low try to look for free plants for your front gardens.
+Try to look for free plants for your front gardens to keep costs low.

 Planters add a nice touch to the outside of your property, mainly to keep the neighbours guessing.

-You don’t need to go overboard either so keep them simple and easy to maintain.
+You don’t need to go overboard either, so keep what you grow simple and easy to maintain.

 We often opt for hanging ferns as there’s not much to do but water them.